Viper's Creed: Maneuver Blades

-Maneuver Blades are humanoid mecha used by Blademen that are capable of transforming into motorcycles.
-These mecha are primarily armed with an assault rifle, a rocket launcher in each shoulder, and a 6-tube missile pod on the left shoulder.
+Maneuver Blades are humanoid mecha employed by Blademen, possessing the remarkable ability to transform into motorcycles.
+These mecha are equipped with essential weaponry, including an assault rifle, a rocket launcher on each shoulder, and a left shoulder-mounted missile pod consisting of six tubes.
 While in motorcycle form they can easily reach speeds over 80 kilometers an hour.
 Most maneuver blades are equipped with a secondary weapon depending on the combat tactics of the pilot including a grenade launcher attachment to the assault rifle, heat chainsaw, a gatling gun, or a sniper rifle.
 The head of the mecha also serves as cameras with highly detailed targeting scanners.

 Bug Mechs

-Bug Mechs are unmanned mecha based after insects that were used as autonomous war machines during the great war.
+Bug Mechs are unmanned mecha based on insects that were used as autonomous war machines during the great war.
 However, due to their AI they became unable to differentiate between friend and foe and became very difficult to be reprogrammed.
 The bug mechs are usually armed with gatling guns and homing mines called Spider Mines or "Ticker Bombs" in which they use their spider-like legs to attach to enemies before exploding.
 As demonstrated in episodes 2 and 11, bug mechs are very versatile and can easily move around in dark and underground environments.
 Five types of bug mechs were used during the events of the series and with the exception of the sputnik every bug mech returns in the final episode by the military.